Basel-compchem/Cernak-lab-interactive-map/README.md

 ## What you can do
 See where each instrument is in the lab.

-Check if an instrument is green (OK) or red (problem / attention needed).
+Check if an instrument is 🟢green (OK) or 🔴red (problem / attention needed).

 Click an instrument to view: